The Publication

 Those choices shape the answer more than the numbers themselves.
 And they affect everyone — whether you're making the chart or just living in a world full of charts, polls, and percentages.

 There's plenty of conversation about being "data-driven."
 Almost none about the interpretation choices that happen before anyone reaches a conclusion.
 In Plain Byte exists to explore that layer.
+Read about the intellectual foundations behind this work.

 What this is